geodask/svelte-reactive-table/sites/docs/src/routes/docs/pagination/+page.md

 # Pagination

-Pagination is essential for handling large datasets efficiently.
-Svelte Reactive Table provides an intuitive pagination system that makes it easy to navigate through data.
+When you're dealing with hundreds or thousands of rows, pagination becomes essential.
+Svelte Reactive Table makes pagination both powerful and simple to implement.

+## Why Pagination Matters

+Without pagination, large datasets can:

+- Slow down your app's performance
+- Overwhelm users with too much information
+- Make it hard to find specific data

+With pagination, you get fast, user-friendly tables that handle any amount of data gracefully.

-## Adding Pagination
+## Adding Pagination to Your Table

-Pagination is optional and added using the `reactivePagination` function:
+Pagination is optional and added using the `reactivePagination` plugin:

 ```svelte
 <script lang="ts">